 The arrival of these beautiful creatures from their northern breeding grounds is always a treat for local observers.
 Conspicuous to a fault, mainly when snow cover is absent, they attract the attention of experienced naturalists and the general public alike.
 While we really don't know why they are appearing more frequently and should be concerned about the human disruption of their natural cycles, we can enjoy their visits.
 We also can try to make sure that our region remains a hospitable place for our wintering Snowy Owls to inhabit for a few months each year.

 Photographs by Julie Covey, Nature in NY (https:www.facebook.com/NatureinNNY/)

-Editor’s Note: This editor is both pleased and appreciative of Gerry Smith for taking the time to help us understand more about birds and nature in the islands.
-Gerry and nature photographer Julie Covey provided wonderful contributions for fall 2020, winter, spring and summer 2021 and now they start the year off right with a fascinating article.
+Editor’s Note: This editor is both pleased and appreciative of Sherri Leigh Smith for taking the time to help us understand more about birds and nature in the islands.
+Sherri Leigh and nature photographer Julie Covey provided wonderful contributions for fall 2020, winter, spring and summer 2021 and now they start the year off right with a fascinating article.
 I keep saying that already I am getting better at looking at the sky and those flying by and understanding the who, what, how and why!